leggedrobotics/viplanner/omniverse/README.md

 ## Installation

-To install the ViPlanner extension for Isaac Sim, follow these steps:
+To install the ViPlanner extension for Isaac Sim version 2023.1.1, follow these steps:

 1. Install Isaac Sim using the [Orbit installation guide](https://isaac-orbit.github.io/orbit/source/setup/installation.html).
-2. Clone the orbit repo and link the viplanner extension.
+2. Clone the orbit repo, checkout commit `477cd6b3f` and link the viplanner extension.
+The specific commit is necessary as Orbit is under active development and the extension is not yet compatible with the latest version.

 ```
 git clone git@github.com:NVIDIA-Omniverse/orbit.git
+cd orbit
+git checkout 477cd6b3f
-cd orbit/source/extensions
+cd source/extensions
 ln -s {VIPLANNER_DIR}/omniverse/extension/omni.viplanner .
 ```

-3. TEMPORARY: To use Matterport and Unreal Engine Meshes with semantic information within Isaac Sim, a new extension has been developed as part of this work.
+3. TEMPORARY: To use Matterport with semantic information within Isaac Sim, a new extension has been developed as part of this work.
 Currently, all parts are getting updated to the latest Orbit version.
 A temporary solution that is sufficient for the demo script is available [here](https://github.com/pascal-roth/orbit_envs).
 Please also clone and link it into orbit.

 ```
 git clone git@github.com:pascal-roth/orbit_envs.git
 cd orbit/source/extension
 ln -s {ORBIT_ENVS}/extensions/omni.isaac.matterport .
-ln -s {ORBIT_ENVS}/extensions/omni.isaac.carla .
 ```

 4. Then run the orbit installer script and additionally install ViPlanner in the Isaac Sim virtual environment.